 How can managers self-manage and prioritize time and resources?

-Managers can effectively self-manage and prioritize their time by:
+Managers can effectively self-manage and prioritize their time by following time and audit rules explained below.

 1. Audit Your Time